 Geisha Dance Shows

-Geisha are professionals entertainers who are highly trained in Japanese traditional dancing, music (such as singing and playing various musical instruments), and in manners too.
-Maiko is a trainee term to become a Geisha.
-They spend about five to six years as a Maiko to become a professional Geisha.
-At this paragraph, I would like to introduce three shows that the audience can enjoy the Geisha dancing shows.
+Geisha are professional entertainers who are highly trained in Japanese traditional dancing, music (such as singing and playing various musical instruments), and in manners too.
+Maiko is the term for a trainee, wishing to become a Geisha.
+They spend about five to six years as a Maiko before they become a professional Geisha.
+In the following paragraphs, I would like to introduce you to three shows that an audience can enjoy Geisha dancing shows.

 One of the Most Popular Geisha Show Theater, Geisha show Gion Corner